Dominick Reyes

 Dominick Vincent Reyes (born December 26, 1989) is an American professional mixed martial artist.
 He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
-As of September 30, 2025, he is #8 in the UFC light heavyweight rankings.
+As of August 1, 2026, he is #8 in the Meta UFC light heavyweight rankings.

-Prior to his mixed martial arts career, he played college football at Stony Brook.

 Background

 Reyes was born in Hesperia, California, on December 26, 1989, and is Mexican American.
 Reyes was an athlete from a young age: he wrestled and played American football, aspiring to play in the NFL.
 Reyes grew up in a poor family; his parents encouraged him to pursue sports in order to avoid getting involved with gangs.
 After graduating from Hesperia High School, he moved to New York to attend Stony Brook University, where he earned his B.S. in Information Systems.